Current Hours of Operation for 2025

-This project was funded by generous donations from the Crawford Taylor Foundation and members of the Kindle and Taylor families, as well as an appropriation from Project Clear of the Metropolitan St. Louis Sewer district.
+This project was funded by generous donations from the Crawford Taylor Foundation and members of the Kindle and Taylor families.

 Award and Acknowledgements